anmol8070/Infosys-Project-Work/README.md

 we are using an free provider it may take 15 to 20 minutes for signing up

-u can login by this details
+you can login by this details

 # Email id : venkatasairevanthsannidhi@gmail.com Password : Svsr@2004